The Home Of Great Ideas For More Than 100 Years

 With animal prints being everywhere right now, this is the most trendy of all the wood-effect wallpaper designs we've seen.
 This is a paste the wall paper.

-9. Wallpaper Direct Apex Wood Grain – best for geometric pattern
+9. Wallpaper Direct Apex Wood Grain

 This contemporary design is the wooden equivalent of a geometric print.
 The blended shades and the patchwork layout gives this design the look of a tiled wooden floor.